shalinta/Skincare_recommendation/README.md

-# Skincare_recommendation
-Sure, here's a suggested README file for your skincare recommendation system project based on similarity indexing:

 # Skincare Recommendation System

 This project aims to develop a skincare recommendation system that suggests suitable skincare products based on a user's skin type, concerns, and preferences.
 The system employs similarity indexing techniques to match users with relevant products from a database.